akumrao/mediaserver/README.md

-# Very high performing mediaserver
+# Very high performing mediaserver.
+It is the only mediaserver with support both webrtc and ortc
 Live media streaming

 OS abstraction with libuv and std c14